jokecamp/jokecamp.com/_posts/2014-08-08-getting-started-with-iisnode.md

 layout: post
 slug: 'Getting started with iisnode: node.js on Windows'
 title: 'Getting started with iisnode: node.js on Windows'
+desc: "Learn how to use and configure node.js inside Windows servers with IIS and iisnode.
+A great tutorial for using Tomasz Janczuk's iisnode."
 categories:
 - guide
 tags: